 How often do you check back on your favourite website to see if new content has been uploaded?
-How would you like to automatically subscribe to your favourite websites?
+How would you like to automatically subscribe to your favourite websites without joining a mailing list?

 If you are like me, then the answer to this question is often.
 If not daily but possibly weekly.
 It’s a time-consuming process and thankfully one I haven’t had to undertake for years.
 I am however still surprised by the number of people who do not know about the very useful RSS feed.